finopsfoundation/sig-french/README.md

 # FinOps Foundation SIG French

-Primary Authors: Antoine Lagier, Renaud Brosse Reviewed and Contributed to by: tbc
+Primary Authors: Antoine Lagier, Renaud Brosse
+Reviewed and Contributed to by: tbc

 ## Introduction

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the FinOps Foundation SIG French, which has been established as a Special Interest Group within the FinOps Project.
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the FinOps Foundation SIG French, which has been established as a _Special Interest Group_ within the FinOps Foundation.
-This Charter shall be reviewed yearly and approved by the TAC
+This Charter shall be reviewed yearly and approved by the TAC and the SAB (see below).

 ## Mission Statement

-The mission of the F2 SIG French is to scale the Finops Foundation on French-speaking communities.
+The mission of the **F2 SIG French** is to scale the Finops Foundation on French-speaking communities.

 As such, its high-level mission is :

-1. Promote, contribute, adapt and translate the contents produced by and with the FinOps Foundation
+1. **Promote, contribute, adapt and translate** the contents produced by and with the FinOps Foundation
-1. Produce studies, best practices, guides, use cases ansd others deliverables to help members in their FinOps approach
+1. **Produce studies, best practices, guides, use cases ansd others deliverables** to help members in their FinOps approach
-1. Raise awareness/evangelize the French-speaking ecosystem (decision-makers, practitioners...) to the challenges of financial and environmental sobriety.
+1. **Raise awareness/evangelize the French-speaking ecosystem** (decision-makers, practitioners...) to the challenges of financial and environmental sobriety.
 Organize/reference FinOps trainings delivered by qualified external speakers.
-1. Animate a community of interest, allowing members to share their experiences during meetup and others events.
+1. **Animate a community of interest**, allowing members to share their experiences during meetup and others events.
 The SIG France meetup is available at

 **Geography**: initially, France and all other French-speaking communities.